 Basic Evolution of DMA:

 As DMA has evolved over the last decade, there are two distinct, foundation classifications:

 - “Traditional Model”: requires the customer to transmit their order first to a clearing firm’s centralized Order Rousting System which then delivers it to the designated exchange.
 This was the first step where phone calls to the broker were eliminated.

-- This has led to the birth of an entire New industry called High Frequency Trading.
-In this model, the order bypasses the intermediary’s infrastructure completely and goes directly to the exchange’s platform, thus reducing the amount of stops and overall latency.
+- This has led to the birth of an entire New industry called High-Frequency Trading.
+In this model, the order bypasses the intermediary’s infrastructure completely and goes directly to the exchange’s platform, thus reducing the number of stops and overall latency.

 - This has led to the expanding concerns and attention of many regulatory bodies, most recently being the SEC.

 - Naked Access;